Uplift » Apple Funds Manufacturers in Legal Battle Against Qualcomm

 Apple Funds Manufacturers in Legal Battle Against Qualcomm

-The companies suing Qualcomm are iPhone manufacturers Hon Hai Precision Industry, Winston Corp, Compal Electronics and Pegatron Corp.
-In addition to charging anti-trust these companies are also claiming that Qualcomm is violating the Sherman Act, the federal law that protects free trade.
+The companies suing Qualcomm are iPhone manufacturers Hon Hai Precision Industry, Wistron Corp, Compal Electronics, and Pegatron Corp.
+In addition to alleging antitrust violations, these companies are also claiming that Qualcomm is violating the Sherman Act, the federal law that protects free trade.

-If you’re not familiar with Qualcomm, they own the chip technology that lets iPhones hook up to cell data networks.
-As Reuters reports, Apple and Qualcomm have been going at it with each other for a while.
-Apple sued Qualcomm first in January to the tune of about a billion dollars for unpaid rebates over smartphone components.
+If you’re not familiar with Qualcomm, it owns the chip technology that lets iPhones connect to cellular data networks.
+As Reuters reports, Apple and Qualcomm have been battling each other for a while.
+Apple sued Qualcomm first in January for about a billion dollars over unpaid rebates for smartphone components.

-As the suit went on, Apple stopped making license payments to Qualcomm in April.
-Apple also urged its manufacturing partners to stop paying the company as well.
-Then Qualcomm struck back in May, trying to force their contractors to pay.
-Qualcomm also tried to get U.S. regulators to stop selling and importing iPhones.
+As the suit progressed, Apple stopped making license payments to Qualcomm in April.
+Apple also urged its manufacturing partners to stop paying the company.
+Qualcomm struck back in May, trying to force its contractors to pay.
+Qualcomm also tried to get U.S. regulators to halt the sale and importation of iPhones.

 Photo of Jared Stern, founder and managing member of Uplift Legal Funding